Your Cart ()

 4. Furniture That Has Built-in Space:

 Some storage containers are purpose-built to be decorative.
 These are wicker baskets, chests, hollow footstools, and over sized vases and urns that would otherwise remain empty.
-Fill them full of food, and never notice the difference!
+Fill them full of non perishable food, and never notice the difference!

 5. Space Above Kitchen Cupboards: